papyrcms/papyrcms/readme.md

 # Papyr CMS
-Papyr CMS is a Typescript CMS using Node and React with the NextJS framework.
+Papyr CMS is a Javascript CMS using Node and React with the NextJS framework.
 It requires a litle configuration of variables to run.

 ## Development Setup
 First (obviously), clone the repository and run `npm install` to get your node_modules.